 The next day I went on a daily trip to the cultural town of Tlemcen, which is just about 2 hours driving by car from Oran.

-You only need two euro (in local currency: around 450 dinar) to get a shared taxi, leaving from the taxi station.
+You only need two euros (in local currency: around 450 dinar) to get a shared taxi, leaving from the taxi station.
 Amazing!

 I was astonished by the architecture and the ornaments of the Mosques there.

 Stunning pieces of art!
-Needless to say that I was welcomed by everyone and was lucky enough to get in touch with one my Rym’s friend even there so that I could immerse myself in a typical day of a local.
+Needless to say that I was welcomed by everyone and was lucky enough to get in touch with one of my Rym’s friends even there so that I could immerse myself in a typical day of a local.

 Could not leave Tlemcen before hitting the highest point of the town here too, Lala Setti: a quiet, relaxing, nature-connecting place at the top of a hill.

 -Back to Oran and finally met Rym on a sunny Saturday: we went around the city, walked a lot, ate a lot.